 - 4. Egregious Violations Violations, which are proposed as instance-by-instance citations, shall not normally be combined or grouped.
-See CPL 02-00-080, Handling of Cases to be Proposed for Violation-by-Violation Penalties, dated October 21, 1990. - 5.
+See CPL 02-00-080, Handling of Cases to be Proposed for Violation-by-Violation Penalties, dated October 21, 1990 and the Federal OSHA Memorandum regarding the Application of Instance-by-Instance Penalty Adjustments, January 26, 2023. - 5.
 Where circumstances warrant, at the discretion of the DM, high gravity serious violations related to standards identified in the SVEP may be cited as separate violations, each with its own proposed penalty.